dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 1. The relying party connects to the chain connected signer component and requests a global delegation for a given principal and list of target canisters.
 2. For every target canister the signer gets the list of trusted origins using the `icrc28_get_trusted_origins` method.
-3. The relying party origin and global delegation request as well as the trusted origins responses are transferred to the cold signer component.
+3. The relying party origin and global delegation request as well as the trusted origins requests and responses are transferred to the cold signer component.
 4. The cold signer component validates the delegation request:
-    1. The trusted origins responses must match the delegation request targets:
+    1. The trusted origins requests must match the delegation request targets:
+        * The request method must match `icrc28_get_trusted_origins`.
+        * The `icrc28_get_trusted_origins` request `canister_id` must match the delegation target canister id.
     2. The trusted origins responses must be certified and valid:
         * The responses must be provided in a valid certificate ( see [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification))